 Kindred et al. 2017.
 Cannabis use in people with Parkinson’s disease and multiple sclerosis: A web-based investigation.
-Complimentary Therapies in Medicine 33: 99-104.
+Complementary Therapies in Medicine 33: 99-104.

 Lotan et al. 2014.
 Cannabis (medical marijuana) treatment for motor and non-motor symptoms of Parkinson disease: an open-label observational study.
 Clinical Neuropharmacology 37: 41-44.

 Shohet et al. 2017.
 Effect of medical cannabis on thermal quantitative measurements of pain in patients with Parkinson’s disease.
 European Journal of Pain 3: 486-493.